STABLE-TURBO/Metatron/README.md

 - Add provider configuration via environment variables (endpoint/model).
 - Save steps + full code to files.
 <<<<<<< HEAD
-- Add a “verification gate” that halts when a step can’t be grounded in reliable sources (OWASP/MDN/CVE/etc.), explains what’s happening, and asks the user targeted questions before continuing.
+- Add a "verification gate" that halts when a step can't be grounded in reliable sources (OWASP/MDN/CVE/etc.), explains what’s happening, and asks the user targeted questions before continuing.
-- Add an optional “strict verification” mode that rejects steps without a concrete reference (link/standard/CVE id) in `VERIFICATION`.
+- Add an optional "strict verification" mode that rejects steps without a concrete reference (link/standard/CVE id) in `VERIFICATION`.
+- Add a "verification gate" that requires you to confirm checks before continuing.
+>>>>>>> d2470c92147476a7e5b6639cd704d4d10703791d
 =======
 - Add a “verification gate” that requires you to confirm checks before continuing.
 >>>>>>> d2470c92147476a7e5b6639cd704d4d10703791d